HugoMatilla/JavaScriptCheatSheet/README.md

 	console.log(jane.getFullName()); // Jane Default
 ```

 ## Reflection
-An object can look at itself, listentning and changing its properties and methods
+An object can look at itself, listening and changing its properties and methods

 ```javascript